nonamecrackers2/crackers-wither-storm-mod/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Description of feature**
 Describe what you want in the mod.
 Make sure this was not already suggested.
+List of commonly suggested features: https://github.com/nonamecrackers2/crackers-wither-storm-mod/issues/217